alex4200/pytracov/README.md

 # Setup
+I personally find the setup very complicated, as you have to login to each service, approve the access to github each, and add your repo - for each service in a different fashion.

+As I am no expert with these CI tools I created this example to see how it all works together.
+Unfortunately, there is not a single simple tool to do so.
+But with these tools you have a zillion features you probably never ever will use!

 ## Repository setup
 The repository contains example files for the setup of the tools.
 The relevant files are `.travis.yml`, `tox.ini` and `setup.py`.